vedps20/reactNLearn/notes/infoNotes.md

 # infoNotes

+why react is fast?
+because it is fast in DOM manipulation, because it uses virtual DOM, applying diff algorithm which is very fast and reconsilation

 Q.) why 2 React scripts?
 A.) first link is the core React library second link is the react library for DOM manipulation.
 React element is nothing but a javascript object with attributes and childrents ( i.e, props ).